 Zoolatry is the practice of worshipping animals, and treating them as if they were deities.
 It is not uncommon for some of our oldest cultures to worship animals.
-Consider the example of Chinese Zodiac being represented by animals, Hindu temples accommodating various animals, animal spirits playing a significant role in divination, the Shamanic culture collaborating with animals for spiritual work, Egyptian animals getting mummified just like humans, and the Buddhist monks refraining from eating meat because they don’t want to hurt animals.
+Consider the examples of the Chinese Zodiac being represented by animals, Hindu temples accommodating various animals, animal spirits playing a significant role in divination, the Shamanic culture collaborating with animals for spiritual work, Egyptian animals getting mummified just like humans, and the Buddhist monks refraining from eating meat because they don’t want to hurt animals.

 In my opinion, regarding one animal as more sacred than the other adds insult to the creations of God.
 However, ancient and modern cultures that worshipped animals do so for divine purposes.
 People who glorify animals believe each of them have unique, spiritual attributes associated with them, and thus, by fully devoting to their essence, humans are also purifying themselves.

 In actuality, all animals are sacred, and we can learn important survival skills from them all.
 However, despite all the curiosity it raises, in this article we are only going to be looking at some of the popular sacred animals that humans have been honoring and idolizing since long ago.

 Cats were highly respected in ancient Egypt.
 As such, there were penalties imposed on those who harmed them.
 Participating intentionally or unintentionally in the death of a cat was responded with death of the individual.

 Cats could kill venomous snakes in the region, and because of that, people felt protected by them.
 Furthermore, cats protected crop fields by getting rid of rats, insects, and snakes.